zerosoftwere/mps/README.md

 ## Documentation

 - find the doc at `http://localhost:8000/doc`
-- mps app coming soon on `http://localhost:8080`
+- mps frontend coming soon on `http://localhost:8080`